Gary Clark Jr.: Live appearances

-On February 9, 2014, Clark performed the Beatles song "While My Guitar Gently Weeps", along with Dave Grohl and Joe Walsh for The Beatles: the Night that Changed America.
-On February 16, 2014, Clark performed in the NBA All-Star Game Halftime Show with Trombone Shorty, Earth Wind and Fire, Doctor John, and Janelle Monáe and on May 29, 2014, Gary Clark Jr performed solo at Rock in Rio in Lisbon.
+On February 9, 2014, Clark performed the Beatles song "While My Guitar Gently Weeps", along with Dave Grohl and Joe Walsh for The Night That Changed America: A Grammy Salute to The Beatles.
+On February 16, 2014, Clark performed in the NBA All-Star Game Halftime Show with Trombone Shorty, Earth Wind and Fire, Doctor John, and Janelle Monáe.
+On May 29, 2014, Clark performed at Rock in Rio in Lisbon.
 Clark performed guitar, as a guest, on an episode of the PBS cable television show Austin City Limits, with the Foo Fighters, that aired on February 7, 2015.
-He and the Foo Fighters were accompanied, on stage, by another guest guitarist, Jimmie Vaughan.
+He and the Foo Fighters were accompanied by Jimmie Vaughan.

 On May 24, 2015, Clark opened for the Rolling Stones at Petco Park in San Diego.
-On July 4, 2015, played as part of the lineup for the Foo Fighters 20th Anniversary show at RFK Stadium in Washington D.C.
+On July 4, 2015, played as part of the lineup for the Foo Fighters 20th Anniversary show at RFK Stadium in Washington, D.C.
 On June 8, 2016, he performed alongside Jon Batiste and Stay Human as musical guest of The Late Show with Stephen Colbert and on June 26, 2016, he performed during West Holts Stage, Glastonbury Festival, and on July 8, 2016, performed on the Preferred One Stage at the Basilica Block Party in Minneapolis.

 On January 10, 2019, Clark appeared on The Late Show with Stephen Colbert, on which he performed "This Land" and "Feed the Babies".
-The latter he performed along with Jon Batiste and Stay Human as a "bonus track".
+The latter he performed along with Jon Batiste and Stay Human as a bonus track.

 On February 16, 2019, Clark performed "Pearl Cadillac" and "This Land" on NBC's Saturday Night Live.

 On February 28, 2019, Clark performed "This Land" on Comedy Central's The Daily Show with Trevor Noah.

-On March 29, 2019, Clark invited a young fan, by the name of Jeff, onstage to perform a rendition of "Catfish Blues" at The Met in Philadelphia.
-The video of that performance went viral and Clark was praised in his act of generosity that many saw as bringing his career full circle by offering Jeff the same opportunities he had once been offered by his own idols.

 On July 7, 2019, Clark opened for the Rolling Stones' concert at Gillette Stadium during their 2019 No Filter Tour.
-Clark also provided guest vocals and guitar with the Stones during their performance of "Ride 'Em on Down."
+Clark provided guest vocals and guitar with the Stones during their performance of "Ride 'Em on Down".

-Clark led the band (and Bruce Springsteen) at the Kennedy Center during Jon Stewart's Mark Twain Prize ceremony on April 24, 2022.
+Clark led the band (and Bruce Springsteen) at the John F. Kennedy Center for the Performing Arts during Jon Stewart's Mark Twain Prize for American Humor ceremony on April 24, 2022.

+Clark is scheduled to kick off a 17-date U.S. tour in Reno, Nev. on Feb.
+19, 2025, that will conclude in Highland, Calif. on April 25, 2025.
+He is also set to do three shows in Australia Feb.
+14-17, 2025.